 Do you ever NOT deal with something between you and your spouse, hoping it will just blow over or that it’s a passing issue?
 And perhaps life does sail smoothly for a while and then later, BOOM, it comes backs to bite you!?

-Making it a principle in your marriage to talk about issues sooner rather than later will save you a lot of headache.
+Making it a principle in your marriage to talk about issues sooner rather than later will save you a lot of headaches.

 For example, it is my nature to procrastinate (or avoid) dealing with issues and just hope they’ll blow over or go away.
 Unfortunately, it never seems to work that way, and instead, all these minor issues collect behind a temporary dam.